 - Colorado School of Mines (M.S., 2009)

-Mr. Thurman received his J.D. from Emory University School of Law, where he received the Clinical Legal Education Association Award as Most Outstanding Student for all clinics.
+Mr. Thurman received his J.D. from Emory University School of Law, with honors.
 He received his M.S. in Environmental Science and Engineering from Colorado School of Mines, and his B.S. in Natural Resources from The University of the South, where he was a member of the Order of the Gownsmen and a member of the Sewanee Baseball Team.